datavis-tech/reactive-property/README.md

 # ReactiveProperty

-A simple library that generates getter-setters.

-This abstracts the getter-setter pattern described in [Towards Reusable Charts - Mike Bostock (2012)](https://bost.ocks.org/mike/chart/);
+This abstracts the getter-setter pattern described in [Towards Reusable Charts - Mike Bostock (2012)](https://bost.ocks.org/mike/chart/), and also adds the ability to listen for changes on properties.

-Here are the tests that demonstrate the functionality of this library:
+Here's some example code from the tests that demonstrates the functionality of this library:

 ```javascript
 var ReactiveProperty = require("reactive-property");